ergopad/ergo-offchain-execution/README.md

 ## Installation

 1. Make a copy of .env.example and name it .env
 2. Edit .env so the reward address is set to an address you own.
-This address will get lots of small utxo's, do dont use your main address.
+This address will get lots of small utxo's, so dont use your main address.
 3. run/build the services using the following command:
 ```
 sudo docker-compose up -d --build